flenniken/collections/docs/collection-maker.md

 g all
 scripts/deploy -s
 ~~~

-Test by logging out of admin and logging back in as a regular user.
-On the iPhone, confirm the new collection appears in the index.

 ♫ Note: If you edit your photos after deploying them, the iPhone will
 continue to use the photos it has cached.
 To see the new ones, delete